johnzastrow/mqs/README.md

 ## Support
 These are my resources that I make freely available to the world.
 You can ask me for help using them, but I may not be able to provide it due to knowledge or time constraints.

+Have a look at my [blog post](https://johnzastrow.github.io/2025-10-01-qgis-tutorial-materials/) for some more usefulness

 ## Scripts
 Lately I'm doing work using python scripts to be used the in the [QGIS Toolbox](https://docs.qgis.org/3.40/en/docs/user_manual/processing/toolbox.html).
 You can use these scripts by downloading them, then importing them into your toolbox as following